 RWE is now developing an exciting portfolio of wind, solar and battery storage projects across Australia.
-Our growing team of about 70 people - largely based in Victoria and Queensland - is backed by the experience of RWE Renewables' 5,300 strong team across the European, North American, and Asia Pacific regions.
+Our growing team of about 80 people - largely based in Victoria and Queensland - is backed by the experience of RWE Renewables' 5,300 strong team across the European, North American, and Asia Pacific regions.

-We have a planned gross investment in Australia of \$6 billion by 2030, to develop up to 3 GW of onshore wind, solar and battery projects across multiple states.
+We have a planned gross investment in Australia of \$6 billion, to develop up to 3 GW of onshore wind, solar and battery projects across multiple states.

 Our Limondale project is one of the country's largest solar farms.
-We have built a strong relationship with the Balranald community over the past five years and were recently chosen to deliver and operate Australia's first eight-hour battery within the existing project site through New South Wales' first Long-Term Energy Service Agreements tender process.
+We have built a strong relationship with the Balranald community and were chosen to deliver and operate Australia's first eight-hour battery within the existing project site through New South Wales' first Long-Term Energy Service Agreements tender process.
+This project is currently under construction and commissioning is planned for late 2025.